TheCodecOfficial/Validation-Tools/README.md

 ### Advanced Image Grids

 In this example we loop over both colors and roughness (alpha) values for the microfacet model.
 In the end, we can arrange the renders in a grid by specifying the number of rows and/or columns.
+Interpolating linear rgb values sometimes creates unpleasant and non-uniform steps.
+If you think that the colors seem off, you can try interpolating in the Oklab color space, which is a perceptually uniform color space and often generates more pleasing results.

 Sometimes it can be difficult to visually distinguish between different parameters.
 To help with this, you can assign a label to each scene and generate a labelled grid alongside the regular one.